dressupgeekout/pso2chatbuilder/README.md

 This is a little utility written in HTML and JavaScript which lets you easily build complex messages for Phantasy Star Online 2.

-Before long I'll get around to hosting it on my own website
+It's hosted on my website: [http://dressupgeekout.com/pso2chatbuilder/]()